jojees/project-genesis/src/event-audit-dashboard/CONTEXT.md

 ### Inter-Service Communication
 * The `event-audit-dashboard` service communicates directly with the **Notification Service** via **HTTP (REST API calls)**.
 * It is a **client** to the Notification Service's `/alerts` and `/alerts/{alert_id}` endpoints.

 ---

+### Testing Strategy and Coverage ✅

+The service includes a comprehensive suite of unit tests to ensure its reliability and correct behavior across various scenarios, especially concerning its interaction with the Notification Service API.

+#### Test Framework and Tools
+* **Pytest**: The primary testing framework.
+* **`pytest-mock` (mocker)**: Used extensively for mocking external dependencies, primarily HTTP requests made via the `requests` library.
+This allows tests to run in isolation without needing a live Notification Service.
+* **`pytest-cov`**: Used for measuring code coverage, ensuring that a significant portion of the application's logic is exercised by tests.

+#### Key Scenarios Covered by Tests
+The unit tests cover the following critical scenarios:

+* **Root Dashboard (`/`)**:
+    * **Successful Alert Fetch**: Displays alerts correctly when the Notification Service API returns a 200 OK with alert data.
+    * **API Connection Error**: Gracefully handles network issues (e.g., service not reachable) when connecting to the Notification Service.
+    * **API Timeout**: Verifies proper error display when the API call exceeds its timeout limit.
+    * **API Non-200 Status**: Ensures an appropriate error message is shown for non-successful HTTP responses (e.g., 500 Internal Server Error, 403 Forbidden).
+    * **Empty Alerts List**: Confirms the "No alerts to display" message is rendered when the API returns a 200 OK with an empty list of alerts.

+* **Alert Detail Page (`/alert/<alert_id>`)**:
+    * **Successful Specific Alert Fetch**: Displays all details of a single alert when successfully retrieved from the API.
+    * **Alert Not Found (404)**: Handles cases where the API explicitly returns a 404 for a requested `alert_id`, displaying a "not found" specific error.
+    * **Generic API Failure**: Covers other API failures (e.g., 500 Internal Server Error, connection issues, timeouts) when fetching specific alert details, showing a relevant error message.

+* **Health Check (`/healthz`)**:
+    * Verifies the health endpoint always returns a 200 OK status.

+#### Code Coverage
+Current test suite provides **~79% line coverage** for `app.py`.
+The remaining uncovered lines typically pertain to unlikely error paths or logging statements that are not triggered by current test scenarios.
+Further test development may incrementally increase this coverage.

+---